ShovelsAI/shovels-marketing/content/posts/permit-jurisdiction-file.md

 ![Population vs Jurisdiction Count]({static}/images/jurisdictions-vs-population.png)

-Here's a table of every state, its population, number of jurisdictions, and the ratio of jurisdictions per 100,000 residents.
+And here's a table of every state, its population, number of jurisdictions, and the ratio of jurisdictions per 100,000 residents.

 | State                |   Population |   Permit Jurisdictions |   Jurisdictions per 100,000 Residents |
 |:---------------------|-------------:|-----------------------:|--------------------------------------:|